Peberholm: Reasons for construction

-Built to preserve ecology
+Construction

 The original designs for a bridge across the Øresund required extensive use of Saltholm as a stepping-stone for the bridge.
 They required either the construction of both a motorway and railway across Saltholm or an expansion of the existing island to serve the same purpose.

 Both of these options were ultimately abandoned in order to protect the island's ecology; Danish and Swedish politicians decided instead to construct an artificial island immediately south of Saltholm to achieve that goal.
 The location was chosen in the belief that it would ensure the freest flow of water through the strait, a key element in the debate about whether or not the bridge should be constructed.

 Peberholm is protected by strict laws.
 Only biologists are allowed one annual visit to the areas of the island outside of the railroad and highway to which the island owes its creation.
 The island is part of Natura 2000 area 142, comprising Saltholm and surrounding waters with a total area of 7218 ha.
 The same area is also under two birdprotections as habitats H110 and H126.
 The laws did not prevent it from being used as a border control station during the 2020 coronavirus pandemic.